ethsana/sana-docs/docs/installation/connectivity.md

 connected to the private network.
 To solve this second problem, routers commonly employ an approach known as *port forwarding*.

-Bee's solution to these problems come in two flavours, automatic and manual.
+Ant's solution to these problems come in two flavours, automatic and manual.

 ##### Automatic: Universal Plug and Play (UPnP)